PrestaShopCorp/puik/CONTRIBUTING.md

 - `tailwind-preset` contains the [Tailwind Css](https://tailwindcss.com/) preset and is released under the name `@prestashopcorp/puik-tailwind-preset`
 - `theme` contains all the CSS classes used in our components and is released under the name `@prestashopcorp/puik-theme`
 - `utils` contains all the utility functions used across our packages, this package is bundled with the other packages when it's used and isn't released as a standalone
+- `web-components` contains all the web components and is released under the name `@prestashopcorp/puik-web-components` ([see available web-components](https://github.com/PrestaShopCorp/puik/blob/main/RELEASE-NOTES-V2.md#available-components))

 The `playground` folder contains a Vue 3 to help you develop your components